gitAji/15112022/README.md

  ## Note:
  To run the project on local, clone the repo and run, npm i & npm run start and view the site in localhost port 5173.
+ Please use the small search box above the posts to filter posts.